Danpr1984/milestone-project-heritage-housing-issues/README.md

 * Feature importance
 * Pipeline performance

 ---

 ## Unfixed Bugs
 * I struggled when running the Jupyter Notebooks since a lot of cells would come back with the older version and this took plenty of time.
 * I had a few dependency issues so I had to uninstall and install again a few applications.
 * I got a 503 server error when trying to open the app in Heroku.
+I fixed it by installing protobuf==3.20 and ipywidgets==8.0.2

 ## Deployment
 ### Heroku